 As you will probably be aware the Consultation Period on the Proposed Modifications to the Core Strategy was closed on 9 July 2013 at 4pm.
 As a result of the hard work of the Parish Council and a number of village residents we know that a very large number of response forms have been received by Babergh District Council.
 We now need to await the Inspectors findings once he has worked his way through them.
-If you would like to see a copy of the response form that was submitted by the Parish Council you can do so by clicking here.
+If you would like to see a copy of the response form that was submitted by the Parish Council you can do so.

 29 June 2013